dankuck/blackjack-on-laravel/README.md

 In order to make this a good example of Laravel and not a good example of frontend frameworks, I chose to rely primarily on Blade templates with forms.
 Unfortunately this meant I couldn't exemplify RESTful approaches.
 I chose to make best use of HTTP verbs anyway.

+I chose not to implement any user-based auth stuff.
+E.g., anyone can access any game.